leniad/dsp-emulator/DSP small guide/DSP Emulator small guide.md

 You can see the availability of the systems ROMs, there are three options
 - Yes --> The ROMs are available, you can play the system
 - No --> The ROMs are not available, you can't play
-- N/A --> The system don't use ROMs, you can play it
+- N/A --> The system don't use ROMs, you can play it, but you need extra files for playing, for example a console cartridge.

-On the right side you can see a small info of the selected system and a preview picture
+On the right side you can see a small info of the selected system and a preview picture.

 <b>2-.
 Computers</b>